chanioxaris/german-credit-data/README.md

 ## Prediction

-Final, we predict our dataset after we trained our [Random Forests classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) with the train dataset and using only the attributes resulting the highest accuracy, as we saw before.
+Final, we perform our prediction using [Random Forests classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) trained by 'train_dataset' and using only those attributes which resulted the highest prediction accuracy, as we saw at the above plot.
 Results exported to [Predictions.csv](https://github.com/chanioxaris/GermanCreditData-Mining/blob/master/output/Predictions.csv) file.

 ## Usage